jianli-gu/jianli-gu.github.io/_posts/Articles/Django/2020-08-09-django-settings-allowed-hosts-behind-aws-elb.md

 the internal ip address instead of a domain name.
 We can simply set `ALLOWED_HOST=['*']`, but it's not a good solution from the perspective of security.

-Here's an alternative solution, it can read the `ec2metadata` to the internal IP, and add it into the `ALLOWED_HOSTS` list dynamically.
+Here's an alternative solution, it can read the `ec2metadata` of EC2 instance to get the internal IP, and add it into Django's `ALLOWED_HOSTS` list dynamically.
 To add the following code into the `settings.py` file,

 ```python